 How they track your speeding tickets varies a lot from state to state.

-California does use a point system, with 1 point per speeding ticket.
-Criteria for California suspending your license is, four points in 12 months, six points in 24 months or eight points in 36 months.
+California uses a point system that adds 1 point for a standard speeding ticket.
+According to the California DMV, the state can suspend a license for 4 points in 12 months, 6 points in 24 months, or 8 points in 36 months.

 What Are Ways to Resolve a Speeding Ticket?